NHSDigital/software-engineering-quality-framework/practices/performancetesting.md

 ![Alt](./jmeter-reportsample.png "Sample JMeter Report")

-As such APDEX can help us answer and take action (e.g. fail the pipeline) on such fundamental questions as:-
+As such APDEX can help us answer and take action (e.g. fail the pipeline) on such fundamental questions as:

 * Are our users happy?
 * Have we made performance worse?